skelobslab/skelobslab/README.md

 Through our research, we aim to contribute to treatments that promote longevity and quality of life by maintaining optimal musculoskeletal health.

 ## Explore Our Work
 We are committed to open science and share our research tools and findings with the community.
-Our Reposotproes include:
+Check out some of our popular repositories:

  - [JOVE_BVR_FootModelAndMarkerBased](https://github.com/skelobslab/JOVE_BVR_FootModelAndMarkerBased): Accompanying code for our publication, facilitating model and marker-based tracking with visual outputs.
- - [RemoveBeads](https://github.com/skelobslab/RemoveBeads): A Python tool designed to enhance imaging data by removing artifacts.
  - [createInventorSuite](https://github.com/skelobslab/createInventorSuite): MATLAB functions developed to streamline the creation of .iv files for modeling purposes.

+Explore all our repositories [here](https://github.com/skelobslab?tab=repositories) for more tools and resources.